Estimating Your Annual Mileage

 - Monday to Friday I normally drive about 160 KM (32 KM x 5) per week.

-- To get a semi accurate average for the week I need to also include my weekend figure.
-It can vary between person but the average for me is about 50 KM (25 KM x 2).
+- To get a semi accurate average for the week we’ll need to also include his weekend figure.
+It can vary from week to week but the average for John is about 50 KM (25 KM x 2).

-- That means my weekly average is about 210 KM.
+- That means his weekly average is about 210 KM.

 - Step Three